Miista/proposals/TypedLetExpr/TypedLetExpr.md

 The motivation for this proposal is being able to put a type to the initialized variable in the `let` expression.

+The syntax for declaring the type and type casting may look very similar and it may seem redundant to have both but there is a reason for both.
+The up- or down-casting of a variable should take second place when reading the code.
 ## Use cases

 This proposal has several use cases some of which will be listed below.